ICICI Bank Limited

 What are the main risks of holding IBN?

-Based on the provided information, here are the key risks of holding IBC (IBN):
+Based on the provided information, here are the key risks of holding IBN, ordered by importance:

 What is the price forecast for IBN in 2026?

-Based on the analysis provided, here is a forecast for ICICI Bank (IBN) through 2026:
+Based on the provided analysis extending to Q3 2026, here is the forecast for ICICI Bank (IBN):